1964 Florida gubernatorial election

 The 1964 Florida gubernatorial election was held on November 3, 1964.
-Incumbent Democratic Governor C. Farris Bryant was ineligible for a second consecutive full term under the 1885 State Constitution.
+Incumbent Democratic governor C. Farris Bryant was ineligible for a second consecutive full term under the 1885 State Constitution.
 Democratic nominee W. Haydon Burns defeated Republican nominee Charles R. Holley with 56.12% of the vote.

 Primary elections

 Primary elections were held on May 5 and 26, 1964.

 Democratic primary

+33.4% of the voting age population participated in the Democratic primary.

 Results

 Republican primary

+4% of the voting age population participated in the Republican primary.